justdanielndev/dimensity-oss/README.md

 ## Installation

 To install Dimensity, simply go to the GitHub releases page and download and run the latest release.
-Then, run ˋchmod +x dimensityˋ to make it executable.
+Then, run ˋchmod +x dimensity-[arch]ˋ to make it executable.

 ### On MacOS